jundalisay/spblist/content/en/research/descartes/philosophy/part-3/article-60.md

 ### 60. This effort found in the air-aether
  <!-- celestial matter -->

-The stone in a sling or the globule rotating in a channel around the center `E` is how the air-aether globules move.
+**The stone in a sling or the ball rotating in a tube around the center `E` is how the air-aether globules move.**

 Each one tries to move away from the center of the vortex that it revolves around.